MASON SUMMER FLUTE ACADEMY

 Part of Summer Music Intensive Week!

-An exciting week of playing the flute together will kick off the summer break!
-Flutists will experience a week of fun and exciting work on many areas of playing the flute.
-The Flute Academy will focus on playing in flute ensembles, such as flute choir, duets, trios and quartets, as well as possible woodwind ensembles.
-Students will explore the amazing sounds of the flute outside of Classical music and have the opportunity to safely try piccolos, an alto flute, and bass flute.
-Featuring special Guest Artist and flutist, Ethan Lin, students will learn valuable skills to prepare for college auditions, band seating placements, district competitions, flute repair and more through solo preparation and masterclasses!
+An exciting week of playing the flute with George Mason’s flute Professor, Julianna Nickel (julinickel.com) will kick off the 2022 summer break!
+Flutists will experience a week playing the flute in a very supportive atmosphere.
+The Flute Academy will focus on playing in flute ensembles, such as flute choir, duets, trios and quartets.
+Students will explore the amazing sounds of the flute outside of Classical music and have the opportunity to try piccolo, alto flute, and bass flute.
+The week will feature guest artist, amazing flutist, and all-around fun guy, Ethan Lin from Burkart Flutes.
+New York Flute Center will also provide an opportunity to try new flutes, look at flute gear, and talk with another industry specialist.

 Follow us on Facebook: